Flag of Bolivia: Historical flags

 The current Bolivian flag was officially adopted on 31 October 1851 during the presidency of Manuel Isidoro Belzu.

-According to Supreme Decree No. 27630 of 19 July 2004, during the presidency of Carlos Mesa, it was established that the civil flag used in civic, public and patriotic celebrations will be used without the National Shield, while the flag used by the state in official acts will include the shield in its center.
+According to Supreme Decree No. 27630 of 19 July 2004, during the presidency of Carlos Mesa, it was established that the civil flag used in civic, public and patriotic celebrations would be used without the National Shield, while the flag used by the state in official acts would include the shield in its center.

 During the presidency of Evo Morales, through Supreme Decree No. 241 of 5 August 2009, some symbolic modifications were made to the flag.
-It was also established that for both the civil flag and the flag used by the State in official acts they should be raised on the right side and the wiphala on the left side.
+It was also established that both the civil flag and the flag used by the state in official acts should be raised on the right side, with the wiphala on the left.